Find Affordable College Courses

 $7,470 Average Tuition & Fees

 You’ll be in good company if you decide to attend John Jay College of Criminal Justice.
 It ranked #2 on our 2023 Best Value Anthropology Schools in New York list.
-Located in the large city of New York, John Jay is a public school with a large student population.
+Located in the city of New York, John Jay is a public college with a fairly large student population.

 Read full report on Anthropology at John Jay College of Criminal Justice